General Billing Questions

 For information on the Not-for-Profit Exemption and how to apply, please see Apply for Water and Sewer Charge Exemptions.

-For information on Full Payment Certificates and to download an application, please see Full Payment Certificate.
+For information on Full Payment Certificates, please see Full Payment Certificates.

 The owner’s name is changed through the Full Payment Certificate Process.
 When real property is transferred in the City of Chicago, the transferor is required by ordinance to obtain a Full Payment Certificate (FPC) from the Chicago Department of Finance.
 The FPC application serves as a request to the Department of Finance to transfer service out of the transferor’s name and into the transferee’s name.

-For more information on the Full Payment Certificate application process, please see Apply for Full Payment Certificate.
+For more information on the Full Payment Certificate application process, please see Full Payment Certificates.

 If you continue to receive bills in the prior owner’s name, please report this to the Department of Finance/Utility Billing & Customer Service.
 You may submit your change request by completing the Change of Owner Name/Mailing Address Form.
 If Utility Billing & Customer Service does not have a record of the Full Payment Certificate from your closing, you may be required to provide us with a copy of the deed and/ or full payment certificate.

 A penalty accrues at a rate of 1.25% on late balances.

 You may download a Refund Application.
 Complete the application and review it carefully.
 Make certain it is filled out completely and all requested supporting documentation is attached.
 An incomplete application will be denied due to insufficient documentation.

 If approved, it may take up to eight weeks to receive your refund.